 Our and our partnered product candidates are subject to extensive governmental regulations relating to, among other things, research, testing, development, manufacturing, safety, efficacy, approval, recordkeeping, reporting, labeling, storage, pricing, marketing and distribution of drugs.
 Rigorous nonclinical testing and clinical trials and an extensive regulatory approval process are required to be successfully completed in the U.S. and in many foreign jurisdictions before a new drug can be marketed.
 Satisfaction of these and other regulatory requirements is costly, time consuming, uncertain and subject to unanticipated delays.
-It is possible that the product candidates we and our partners are developing will not obtain the regulatory approvals necessary for us or our collaborators to begin selling them.
+It is possible that the product candidates we and our partners are developing will not obtain the regulatory approvals necessary for us or our collaborators to begin selling them, or, in the case of patisiran and vutrisiran, will not obtain regulatory approval to be sold for broader indications than are currently approved.
+It is also possible that the FDA or other regulatory authorities may determine that the data generated in clinical trials for a product candidate, including patisiran, while positive, is not sufficient to support the approval of an application for regulatory approval.
+In February 2023, the FDA accepted our sNDA for ONPATTRO for filing and set an action date of October 8, 2023, under the PDUFA.
+The FDA also indicated in the sNDA filing communication letter that it is planning to hold an advisory committee meeting to discuss the application and that it had not identified any potential review issues at such time.
+Even though the sNDA has been accepted for filing, we may receive a complete response letter rather than approval, including for reasons that may be identified during a meeting of the advisory committee.